 From user’s point-of-view the usage is the same as if these classes were implemented using dynamic polymorphism, but internally the code is much faster thanks to inlining and no need for virtual dispatch or conversion of parameters to implementation-specific values.
 Moreover this is the way how STL is designed.

-Thanks to operator overloading in C++ it is possible to use operator instead of
+Thanks to operator overloading in C++ it is possible to use an operator instead

-implementing virtual function.
-The essential example is equality comparison and
+of implementing a virtual function.
+The essential example is equality

 operator<< to print values on debug output.